Bkhufa/Gole/README.md

 # Gole Bot

 Bringing search engine to your group chat so you don't need to open your browser.
-Powered by 3 Google Search APIs.
+Powered by DuckDuckGo Instant Answer API

 Platform: LINE

-Version : 2.0
+Version : 1.5